oscarmtz1/water_reminder/README.md

 # water_reminder
-Creates an annoying popup to remind me to drink water
+Creates an annoying popup to remind me to drink water.
+Created for Windows